 Macular Edema

-This tiny portion of the retina is responsible for our central, straight ahead and detailed vision.
-The fluid comes from leaking retinal blood vessels.
 When the swelling is a result of multiple cyst-like spaces forming within the macula it is called cystoid macular edema (CME).

-Causes of CME
+Causes of Macular Edema

 Some of the causes are: